SINK INTO DB

 Overview

-This operation dumps the current pipeline data set into a SQL Server table.
+This operation dumps the current pipeline data set into a database table.
 Dumping the data in database tables can assist with troubleshooting tasks and long-running operations that require access the data in a previous state.
 You can use pipeline variables and DataZen functions to calculate the name of the database object to create.
 The table schema is automatically detected based on the data types of the pipeline columns at the time this command is executed.

 Using the ON COLUMN option changes the behavior of this component by reading the column name (or index) provided as an XML payload, detect parent/child relationships within the data, and create one or more tables of all individual nodes with children.
 The table names created will start with the table name provided as a prefix, and the table name suffix will be the name of the node.
 The REPLACE option will automatically join all these tables appropriately and return the fully denormalized data of the XML document.